 Helpful Voting Links — Colorado

 Don't miss your next election!
 Colorado is a vote-by-mail state.
 As long as your registration lists your current address you will receive a ballot.
-If you have moved please be sure to update your registration at least 8 days before the next election.
+If you have moved please be sure to update your registration at least 8 days before the next election to receive a ballot by mail.
 (Click here to register to vote.)
+You may go to your local elections office and designated polling centers to register to vote in person through election day.
+Colorado's presidential primary election is March 3, 2020.

 - Register to Vote